 We all know someone carrying a burden.
-A friend on Facebook who recently got divorced, a friend in a bad relationship, a coworker with a wayward child, a mom friend who lost her husband.
+A friend on Facebook who recently got divorced, a family member in a bad relationship, a coworker with a wayward child, a mom friend who lost her husband.
 We don’t have to look too far to find someone in need because we live in a broken world.
-And, maybe you’re like me, you see a friend in distress and it might as well be a giant Batgirl signal blaring brightly in the dead of night.
+And if you’re like me, you see a loved one in distress, and it might as well be a giant Batgirl signal blaring brightly in the dead of night.
 You grab your cape from your closet, ready to jump into action and bear the burden of another.

 You are armed with a checkbook, and a hand mixer is your sword to whip up some breakfast bread.
 You buy the groceries, gather the gift cards, get on the meal train, and send out the texts with the praying hands emoji.
 This is your mission.

 There is something wonderful in this initial phase of burden-bearing, but many times, the urgency fizzles, assumptions are made that someone will get it from here, lives move on, things get a little too messy, the cape becomes heavy, and the glory of helping another slowly fades.

 Be Cautious of Your Reasons for Bearing Their Burden

 If we are not careful, that burdensome boulder of another may crush us as well under the weight of our own pride and savior-complex.
 When our desire to help is driven by our desire to be seen, our people-pleasing instinct, or our guilt, we are simply increasing the load.
 Often we picture ourselves at the wheel of the lifeboat looking for people to save, when really God told us to be the person who wades in the deep with others, pointing them towards the lifeboat.

 Bearing Their Burden Is Not Meant to Be Done Alone

 This is the thing with burdens–they are heavy, messy, and complicated.
 It is the very nature of a burden that should point us to the realization that we are incapable of dealing with it alone.